Supporting Professionals

 Your Voice

-With over 21 years of experience working in Buckinghamshire, and roots in self-advocacy, Your Voice works to give people self-confidence, self-esteem and a voice.
+We have over 21 years of experience working in Buckinghamshire and roots in self-advocacy.
+Your Voice works to give people self-confidence and self-esteem.
+As well as a voice.

-We support people to think about what their life is like, how they would like it to be and if there’s anything missing.
+We support people to think about what their life is like and how they would like it to be.
+As well as checking if there’s anything missing.

 We work for and with people with learning disability or autism.
 Our roots are in self-advocacy and this has allowed us to develop consultancy support around a whole range of life solutions.

-- Use the skills that will enhance their quality of life
+• Use skills, thereby enhancing their quality of life

 Outcomes we have seen

-- Voices feeding into local/national government, health and support providers to effect positive change in quality of life
+• Voices feeding into local/national government, health and support providers.
+So as to effect positive change in quality of life

 What we offer professionals